Cray-HPE/docs-csm/operations/validate_csm_health.md

 /usr/local/bin/cmsdev test -q all
 ```

-Successful output end with a line similar to the following:
+Successful output ends with a line similar to the following:

 ```text
 SUCCESS: All 7 service tests passed: bos, cfs, conman, crus, ims, tftp, vcs